 Fighting Acne?
 Pay Special Attention To Your Hygiene

-In essence, acne represents your pores being stuffed with a combination of old skin cells, dirt and oil.
+In essence, acne represents your pores being stuffed with a combination of old skin cells, dirt, and oil2.
 The dirt additionally accumulates in the form of germs which find this mixture fruitful for their existence.
 Keeping this in mind, it should come as no surprise that thoroughly cleaning the surface of your skin, as well as scraping off the uppermost layer of redundant skin cells, could hold immense benefits for the improvement of your complexion.

 Cleansing Your skin

 Wash your skin well and use gentle, yet effective cleansing products.
 You can find the right product for you by visiting a specialized drugstore, getting some over-the counter medicine or speaking with your dermatologist.
 The sooner you act on finding the right cosmetics for you, the sooner you will be rid of your acne – before it gets worse.
-If you really want to speed up the process, look for cleansers that contain glycolic and salicylic acid.
+If you really want to speed up the process3, look for cleansers that contain glycolic and salicylic acid.

 Despite the need for cleaning your face, remember that it is not the visible dirt that is leading to your breakouts.
 For that reason, don’t cleanse your face more than twice a day – in the morning and in the evening.
 You don’t want to remove everything off the surface of your skin, and you certainly don’t want to inflame it from too much rubbing.